asduser/app-version-manager/README.md

 **How to clear all storages, but save the current user session without log out?**

-* See [demo#5](https://github.com/asduser/app-version-manager/tree/master/demos/6-session-continue).
+* See [demo#5](https://github.com/asduser/app-version-manager/tree/master/demos/5-session-continue).
 If you use localStorage in your app to saving the major user data e.g. `access_token`, it's a good way to clear all data, but except this one.
 As a consequence, user won't be redirected to login page and could continue his session with updated application.

 **Why should do I set version-manager `main.js` file the first in list?**

-* When you run you application, version-manager checks current version and compares it with new one if needed.
+* When you run your application, version-manager checks current version and compares it with new one if needed.
 When a new build is available, the further application loading will be stopped and page reloads.
 As a result, the user doesn't see any content data while the version-manager is getting a new build.

 **I have several different tools which load initial data.
 Version-manager doesn't load always the first.
 Which is solution?**.